erkdk/git-GitHub/README.md

-## Let's do Hands on practice of Version Control System (added from main)
+# Hands on practice of Version Control System
-## We will practice on git and GitHub.
+## git and GitHub.